Heavy rains wreak havoc in Bengaluru | Science-Environment

 - India

+An ATM of a private bank at Silk Board was completely submerged.
+There was Rs 17 lakh cash in the machine, sources said.

+Over a month after the flooding on September 7, the city once again received heavy downpour.

-In the wall collapse incident seven cars and a few bikes were damaged.
-No one was present when the wall came down crashing.
+In the wall collapse incident, seven cars and a few bikes were damaged.
+No one was present when the wall came crashing down.
 A car owner demanded that the government compensate them for the damage and alleged that shoddy work led to the wall collapse.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)